 5. Manage your affiliate marketing campaigns

+If you’re yet to leverage the power of affiliate marketing or struggling to see real results, consider investing in a third-party tool.
 Affiliate marketing software helps maximize affiliate programs by managing, tracking, and growing campaigns.
 Finding the right platform depends on the needs of your brand.
 Some of the factors that you should consider are software interface, real-time tracking reports, SaaS integrations, and pricing.

 6. Develop fast and flexible shipping options